Askaniy/TrueColorTools/README.md

 - Tag system.
 Each object in the database can be assigned an arbitrary set of tags.
 Same tags form a lists in the *Spectra* and *Table* tabs, which simplify interaction with a huge database.
 - System of sources.
 Each object in the database can be easily linked to one or several sources by its number.
 You can see the list in `File`→`Sources`.
 Also, after an object's name there can be abbreviations, the decoding of which is indicated in `File`→`Notes`.

-**Spectra tab** provides access to the built-in spectra database and allows you to calculate a color with the selected settings just by clicking on an object.
+**Spectra tab** provides access to the built-in spectra database and allows to calculate a color with the selected settings just by clicking on an object.

 For example, you can get colors formatted for [Celestia](https://github.com/CelestiaProject/Celestia), which uses chromaticity values from 0 to 1 for each color channel, where 1 is the value of the brightest channel.
 Make sure that the `chromaticity` mode is used and `Decimal places` is greater than zero (by default it is), and then set the `Color (bit) depth` parameter to zero.

-**Images tab** allows you to load images, specify their wavelength and display a true color image, for each pixel of which a spectrum was built.
+**Images tab** allows you to load image(s), specify wavelengths and save a processed image, for each pixel of which a spectrum was built.
+It takes a very long time with the current algorithm, so you can check out the preview.

 **Table tab** generates a customizable table of calculated colors from the spectra database.
+You can see examples [here](Tables/).

 ### Auxiliary